 The Business School incorporates the departments of Accounting and Finance; Management; Marketing; Economics; and the Centre for Urban and Regional Studies.
 We welcome applications in these areas and especially on our five research themes: financial, economic and spatial regeneration; business-public policy interface; global business and consumption communities; development, energy and sustainability management; governance and performance in the knowledge economy.

-Our reputation for research is well-established, particularly in the fields of commercial law, criminal law, criminal justice, judicial administration, European law, constitutional and administrative law, human rights, international law, contract law, restitution, conflicts of law, comparative law, medical law, socio-legal studies and legal theory.
-We offer the opportunity to pursue research degrees at Master’s and Doctoral levels in these and other fields.
+The School has a wealth of expertise, particularly in the fields of commercial law, criminal law, criminal justice, judicial administration, European law, public law, human rights, international law, private law, restitution, conflicts of law, international economic law, comparative law, health and social welfare, socio-legal studies, and legal theory.

 Founded in 1900, the University of Birmingham (UoB) is a well-established institution, both nationally and internationally, that offers high-standard teaching and research in most major disciplines.
 The Times & The Sunday Times awarded the UoB the University of the Year status for 2013/14.
 UoB has academic staff of distinction (many recognised as international leaders in their fields) and attracts students of high ability.
 UoB is also one of the leading research-based universities in the UK; the breadth of research expertise is a distinctive characteristic of the University.
 To facilitate research, researchers have access to top-class infrastructure and benefit from the support and expertise of the Finance Office and Research and Commercial Services, when involved in research projects.